 All public charter schools in Idaho are issued a performance certificate by their authorizer.
 This document is a legal agreement detailing the roles and responsibilities of both parties and identifying the five-year operational term awarded to the school.
-The PCSC’s performance framework is incorporated into each school’s performance certificate and serves to communicate the expected performance outcomes.
+The IPCSC’s performance framework is incorporated into each school’s performance certificate and serves to communicate the expected performance outcomes.
 Each year, schools’ actual outcomes are measured against these established standards, and an annual report is issued to the school and the public.
-These reports are then used to inform the PCSC’s renewal decisions at the end of each school’s performance certificate term.
+These reports are then used to inform the IPCSC’s renewal decisions at the end of each school’s performance certificate term.

 The performance framework that applies to all schools establishes standards for outcomes in four categories: Academic, Operational, Financial, and Mission-Specific.
 Mission-Specific measures are not required, but may be included in the school’s performance certificate if additional data points are needed to reflect that school’s unique program and successes.